How to Treat Northern Fowl Mites on Chickens

 Types of External Parasites

 So, to make sure you don’t encounter the same misdiagnosis with external parasites, let’s discuss the four most common external parasites that affect chickens.
-There are four different types of external parasites that are common for homestead poultry keepers to encounter:

-• Red Mites- like warmer weather, live on and off the bird
+- Red Mites- like warmer weather, live on and off the bird

-• Scaly Leg Mites- live under the scales on a chicken’s feet and legs
+- Scaly Leg Mites- live under the scales on a chicken’s feet and legs

-• Lice- six legged pests that spend their entire life on the chicken
+- Lice- six legged pests that spend their entire life on the chicken

-Diagnosing Northern Fowl Mites
+How to Diagnose Northern Fowl Mites

 Northern fowl mites share similar symptoms with other external poultry parasites, so it can get tricky diagnosing the tiny pests based on general symptoms.
 However, knowing a few general symptoms of external parasites is important for recognizing the issue right away:

-• tiny, pin-prick size holes on the flight feathers- Hold the chicken’s wing up to a light and look for tiny holes throughout the primary and secondary feathers.
+- tiny, pin-prick size holes on the flight feathers- Hold the chicken’s wing up to a light and look for tiny holes throughout the primary and secondary feathers.

-• excessive preening- Parasites are annoying, so chickens will often preen their feathers (especially around the vent) excessively when being ‘bugged’ by bugs.
+- excessive preening- Parasites are annoying, so chickens will often preen their feathers (especially around the vent) excessively when being ‘bugged’ by bugs.

-• egg masses & live bugs– Look for egg masses around the base of feather follicles and look for crawling, live bugs on the skin.
+- egg masses & live bugs– Look for egg masses around the base of feather follicles and look for crawling, live bugs on the skin.

 I have had a lot of practice parting feathers and looking for tiny bugs!
-One of the easiest ways to find a patch of skin under all those feathers is to part the feathers about 1/2″ above the vent.
+One of the easiest ways to find a patch of bare skin under all those feathers is to part the feathers about 1/2″ above the vent.
 In all the birds that I have examined, there has almost always been a fairly large patch of ‘bare’ skin there.

-Identifying Northern Fowl Mites
+What do Northern Fowl Mites Look Like?

 Once you find a patch of skin, look very carefully for ANY movement.
 Northern fowl mites are often dark in color, but they can also be very pale in color if they are young or have not fed recently.
 They will be roundish in shape and have eight legs.
 In my experience, I have seen extremely tiny white mites on my birds that are hardly visible to the human eye.

-Red mites will be more oblong in shape and will appear dark red, especially if they have just been feeding off of the chicken’s blood.
+In contract, red mites will be more oblong in shape and will appear dark red, especially if they have just been feeding off of the chicken’s blood.
 Lice are the largest of the external parasites.
 They will appear oblong in shape and will only have six legs.
 Scaly leg mites only affect the legs of a bird.

 The next step is kind of tricky but is also the most effective way at diagnosing northern fowl mites.
 Take a piece of tape, part the feathers, and quickly stick the piece of tape onto the patch of skin.
 Pull back the tape and look for any bugs stuck to the tape.
 Once you have a bug specimen, use a magnifying glass or microscope to look at the bug.
 Northern fowl mites are round in appearance and have eight legs.